 Booking flights with Cathay Pacific and LATAM

-If you want to book an award flight with Cathay Pacific or LATAM, you’ll need to first search for award availability on BritishAirways.com and then call Alaska Airlines at 1-800-252-7522 and book your flight over the phone.
+If you want to book an award flight with Cathay Pacific or LATAM, you'll need to first search for award availability on BritishAirways.com, then call Alaska Airlines at 800-252-7522 and book your flight over the phone.
 Keep in mind that this will result in a $15 phone booking fee in addition to the $12.50 partner airline booking fee.

 Booking flights with a stopover

-To book flights with a stopover, you’ll need to do a multi-city search.
-Follow the steps above for booking flights with Alaska Airlines and partners, but during step two, click on “All search options” in the booking window.
-This will take you to a window that allows you to search for multi-city trips.
+To book flights with a stopover, you'll need to conduct a multi-city search.
+Follow the steps above for booking flights with Alaska Airlines and partners, but during step two, click on "All search options" in the booking window instead.
+This will take you to a window that expands your search for multi-city trips.

 Here, we answer some common questions about redeeming your Alaska Airlines miles.

 Do Alaska Airlines miles expire?

 Yes.
 If you do not have any account activity for two years, your MileagePlan account will expire, and you’ll lose your miles.